 United States Secretary of State, Mr William Rogers, had a three-hour meeting in Lusaka yesterday (Monday) with the President of Zambia, Dr.

-United States Secretary of State, Mr William Rogers, had a three-hour meeting in Lusaka yesterday (Monday) with the President of Zambia, Dr. Kenneth Kaunda.
+Background: United States Secretary of State, Mr William Rogers, had a three-hour meeting in Lusaka yesterday (Monday) with the President of Zambia, Dr. Kenneth Kaunda.

 The meeting, held at the State House in Lusaka during Mr Rogers' 24-hour visit to Zambia, was also attended by the US Ambassador Mr Troxel, the Zambian Vice President, Mr Kapwepwe, and members of the Zambian Cabinet.